WheelerLab/px_his_chol/README.md

 * 14_make_eigenvalue_plot.R: make principal component eigenvalue plot as seen in PAGE fig. 4B

-* 15_ancestry_pipeline.sh: personal version of https://github.com/armartin/ancestry_pipeline
+* 15_ancestry_pipeline.sh: personal version of https://github.com/armartin/ancestry_pipeline; phase PLINK files with HAPI-UR to be used in RFMix

 * 16_make_qq.R: makes qq and aggregate gene lists from GEMMA/PrediXcan output

 * *17_make_classes_from_HAPI-UR: makes .classes file for RFMix from HAPI-UR (use in ancestry pipeline)

-* 18_convert_MOSAIC_output.R: converts local ancestry output from MOSAIC to a more human-readable format.
+* *18_convert_MOSAIC_output.R: converts local ancestry output from MOSAIC to a more human-readable format.
 Output to be used in 19_loc_anc.py.

-* 19_loc_anc.py: "imputes" local ancestry between markers to use local ancestry as a dosage in GEMMA.
+* *19_MOSAIC_loc_anc.py: "imputes" local ancestry between markers to use local ancestry as a dosage in GEMMA.

 * *20_GEMMA_wrapper_local_anc_cov.py: wrapper for SNP-by-SNP level GEMMA